BulkShearBentley/G-PRO/README.md

 Need to adjust G-PRO to take sweptback fins for the sustainer

 Need to adjust to take two sets of CP min and max

+Currently takes 10 inputs
+The tip and root chord, semi-span, sweep angle, and cp of the sustainer The tip and root chord, semi-span of the booster
+Total rocket Fos and cp